Stretching Exercises: Kids Sports Injury Prevention

 - After exercise, cool down for 10 minutes by decreasing the intensity of the activity.
 Cooling down helps the muscles eliminate waste products and decreases soreness.
 Gently stretch the muscles used in the activity to help relax them.

-- Athletes should stretch at least three times a week, but should only do so after they have warmed up or after a workout, when muscles are loose and relaxed.
+Young athletes should stretch at least three times a week, but only after they have warmed up or after a workout, when muscles are loose and relaxed.
 Stretching before warming up does not reduce the risk for injury during a sport, and fitness experts such as the American College of Sports Medicine, no longer recommend it.

 - When stretching, hold each stretch (no bouncing or jerking) for 20 seconds.
 Don’t stretch to the point of pain.